 About the tour

-First we’ll meet up the day before the hike to make sure you know what the summit day is going to be like.
+We’ll meet up the day before the hike to make sure you know what the summit day is going to be like.
 Our guides will also go over how the glacier gear works.
 We also want to know your experience in mountains to set the starting time right.
-If you are a beginner we start earlier so we can do this on a nice pace, but if you are a good hiker and used to mountaineering we can start later in the morning, the main purpose is to be on the summit around 13:00 a clock (1pm).
+If you are beginner we start earlier so we can do this on a nice pace, but if you are a good hiker and used to mountaineering we can start later in the morning, the main purpose is to be on the summit around 13:00 a clock (1pm).

 The trip starts early in the morning, our guides will meet you at Sandfell (Sand hill) which is the beginning of the hike.
 The first part is a steep gravel hill that take us from 20 meters up to 700m.
-The good thing about this first hill is that you can refill your water bottle in a spring around 500 meters high.
-So you don’t need to bring a lot of water for the first 1-2 hours, this is also a nice place to grab some snack.
+The good thing about this first hill is that you can refill your water bottle in a spring around 500 meters, so you don’t need to bring a lot of water for the first 1-2 hours, this is also a nice place to grab some snack.

 We will continue on gravel, rocks and snow up to 1100m.
 This place is called Skerið or (the reef) at this point we put on harnesses and rope up for the hills ahead.
 This is another good place to eat and drink something so it’s nice to stop and take in the nature and view the area.